Managing side effects

 constipation.
 Foods which are naturally high in fibre are fruits,

 vegetables, whole grains and beans and pulses.
-For packaged foods a

 - Be mindful that increasing fibre intake can cause abdominal

-symptoms of bloating and gas but this should settle
+symptoms of bloating and gas but this should settle with time.

 - Be sure to drink plenty of fluids when increasing your fibre

-intake and increase fibre gradually to minimise symptoms
+intake and increase fibre gradually to minimise symptoms.

 Inform your healthcare team if you remain constipated after